warrensbox/covid-vaccine-tracker/README.md

 - Existing role: `covid-vaccine-all-role`
 - Code source: upload from: .zip file
 - Upload the zip file from: [github here](https://github.com/warrensbox/covid-vaccine-tracker/releases)
-- Update Runtime settings: `bin/covid-vaccine-notifier`
+- Update Runtime setting to: `bin/covid-vaccine-notifier`
 - Navigate to the `Configuration` tab
 - Navigate to `Environment variables`
 - Insert the following environment variables:
 - MUTE: hyvee (the companies you would like to mute)
-- RANGE_A: 00000 (starting range of zipcode)
+- RANGE_A: 00000 (starting range of zipcode - leave blank if you want the whole state)
-- RANGE_B: 99000 (ending range of zipcode)
+- RANGE_B: 99999 (ending range of zipcode - leave blank if you want the whole state)
 - SOURCE: covid-vaccine-notifier (you don't have to change this)
 - STATE: IA (match the state you're living)
 - TABLE_ID: 2019 (you don't have to change this)